ankita13406/Purplle_store-intelligence/docs/DESIGN.md

 ### 1. ByteTrack vs DeepSORT for the billing occlusion case

-I asked AI to compare ByteTrack and DeepSORT for the partial occlusion edge case in the billing queue.
-AI's analysis correctly identified that DeepSORT re-initialises tracks when confidence drops — causing new track IDs and double-counting — while ByteTrack's two-pass association keeps tracks alive through brief occlusions.
+I asked Claude to compare ByteTrack and DeepSORT for the partial occlusion edge case in the billing queue.
+Claude's analysis correctly identified that DeepSORT re-initialises tracks when confidence drops (causing double-counting at the billing counter), while ByteTrack's two-pass association keeps tracks alive through occlusion.
 I adopted this recommendation after verifying it against the ByteTrack paper.
-The cost is no built-in appearance model, which is why a separate spatial Re-ID layer was added.
+The cost is no built-in appearance model — which is why a separate spatial Re-ID layer was added.

-### 2. Busiest-day window for metrics

-A production bug emerged during testing: STORE_BLR_002 has events from June 3rd (271 events, 27 visitors) and a few late-night events on June 4th (27 events, 7 visitors).
-Using `MAX(timestamp)` resolved to June 4th, returning 7 visitors and 0% conversion rate despite real data existing.
-I asked AI to evaluate three fixes: (1) use today's date, (2) use MAX, (3) use the date with the most events.
-AI correctly identified option 3 as most robust.
-I implemented `GROUP BY event_date ORDER BY COUNT(*) DESC LIMIT 1` in both `metrics.py` and `funnel.py`.
-This fix ensures correct metrics regardless of when historical footage is replayed.

-### 3. Conversion correlation without customer_id
+### 2. Conversion correlation design

 The POS data has no customer_id.
-I asked AI to evaluate three approaches: time-window matching, session-duration matching, and statistical attribution.
-AI recommended time-window (visitor in billing zone within N minutes of transaction) as the pragmatic choice.
-I agreed but used the 5-minute window from the problem statement rather than AI's suggested 10 minutes.
-I also extended the correlation to be date-aware — it runs against the actual event date, not the wall-clock date, so historical footage always produces correct conversion rates.
+I asked Claude to evaluate three approaches: time-window matching, session-duration matching, and statistical attribution.
+Claude recommended time-window (visitor in billing zone within N minutes of transaction) as the pragmatic choice.
+I agreed with the approach but used the 5-minute window specified in the problem statement rather than Claude's suggested 10 minutes.

+### 3. Staff detection heuristic vs second classifier model

+Claude suggested training a binary ResNet classifier on bounding-box crops for staff detection.
+I overrode this in favour of the HSV uniform detection approach because: (1) no labelled training data was available, (2) the Brigade Road staff uniform is a consistent solid black — making colour-based detection highly reliable for this specific store, and (3) it is more interpretable and tunable per-store.
+The tradeoff is it fails if customers wear the same colour as staff — a known limitation documented in CHOICES.md.